 A sale had been agreed in 2016/17 of the Dunluce Centre and accordingly the carrying value was reclassified from Surplus Assets to Assets Held for Sale, i.e. current assets.
-The disposal of the Dunluce Centre (99 year long lease) is now subject to a 2nd planning applcation, which is currently in process.
-In turn planning approval will allow the award of an Urban Development Grant (subject to DfC Economic Appraisal), which does not require departmental ministerial approval.
-Prior to works starting, the payment schedule will commence.
-The Council are still of the opinion that the sale will be concluded shortly and consider it appropriate to retain the current asset designation.
+The buyer has applied for grant aid under the Urban Regeneration Scheme and due to conditions of award attributable to the scheme is unable to complete the formal contract of sale until a formal decision is made by the Department for Communities.
+The absence of Stormont has placed such funding in abeyance in the short term.
+However, Council are still of the opinion the sale will be concluded swiftly upon a return to Stormont and therefore consider it appropriate to retain the current asset designation.

 2016/2017 Recurring fair value measurements using: Quoted Prices in active markets for identical assets (Level 1) Other significant observable inputs (Level 2) Significant unobservable inputs (Level 3) Fair value as at 31 March 2017

 £ £ £ £

 Type 1 0 0 0 0

 Type 2 0 910,000 0 910,000

-Туре 3 0 0 0 0
+Type 3 0 0 0 0

-Total 910,000 910,000
+Total 910,000 - 910,000